mdminhazulhaque/bits/_posts/2016/2016-06-16-copy-file-from-dropbox-to-google-drive.md

 categories: python
 ---

 What you'll need

 * A __VPS__ or any remote server to run Python, pip and wget
 * Patience

-First thing first.
+First things first.
 Generate a Drive API oAuth Secret from [Google API Console](https://console.developers.google.com).
 Save it as `client_secret.json` to your working directory.
 We'll be needing this later.

 ## Pull file from Dropbox